 PGR Mental Health Adviser

-Suzie is the University’s Mental Health and Wellbeing Campaigns Advisor and PGR Mental Health Advisor, and leads our Wellbeing Team within Counselling & Psychological Services.
-Suzie is passionate about building mental health literacy through accessible and engaging communications and activities, and supporting students to build their self-knowledge and access the right services and support for their needs.
+Suzie is the University’s Mental Health and Wellbeing Campaigns Advisor and PGR Mental Health Advisor, and she leads our Wellbeing Team within Counselling & Psychological Services.
+Suzie is passionate about building mental health literacy through accessible and engaging communications and activities, and supporting UofG PGRs to build their self-knowledge and access the right workshops, services and support.